Node Pool Manifest Reference

 dir: /var/lib/kubelet

-This file contains the following parameters that you need to specify:
+This sample contains the following options that you need to specify:

-• (optional) device: The /dev/XXX device where the volume will be located.
-It can be either root, xvdX or xvdXY, where "X" is a letter between B and Z, and "Y" is a letter between A and Z. If not specified, it will be generated automatically.
+• (optional) device: The /dev/XXX device in which you want to locate the volume.
+It can be either root, xvdX or xvdXY, where X is a letter between b and z, and Y is a letter between a and z.
+If not specified, it is generated automatically.

-• type: The type of volume, among the volume types supported by OUTSCALE (standard = default, gp2 or io1).
+• type: The type of volume, among the volume types supported by 3DS OUTSCALE.
+It can either be standard (the default type), gp2 or io1.

 • size: The size of the volume, in gibibytes (GiB).
-This parameter is required and is set to 100 by default for root volume.
+This parameter is required and is set by default to 100 for the root volume.

 • (optional) iops: The number of I/O operations per second (IOPS).
 This parameter only needs to be specified if you create an io1 volume.
 The maximum number of IOPS allowed for io1 volumes is 13000 with a maximum performance ratio of 300 IOPS per gibibyte.

 • dir: The mount path for the volume.
-It is not applicable for root volumes but required for other volume types.
+It should always be / for the root volumes, and may point to any directory for other volumes.

 For more information about volume types and parameters, see About Volumes > Volume Types and IOPS.